philwills/type-classes-example/README.md

 serialisation, in this case combining together multiple objects of the same type into a single instance.

-This is fleshed out more in [SemiGroup.scala](src/main/scala/scalaexchange/SemiGroup.scala) which also makes us of [Simulacrum](https://github.com/mpilquist/simulacrum).
+[SemiGroup.scala](src/main/scala/scalaexchange/SemiGroup.scala) shows some of the same ideas using [Simulacrum](https://github.com/mpilquist/simulacrum).
 If SemiGroup has peeked your interest then you should look at a real instance, such as that in [algebra](https://github.com/non/algebra/blob/master/core/src/main/scala/algebra/Semigroup.scala), which you can find some documentation for [here](http://non.github.io/cats//tut/semigroup.html).